-Access Center / Disability Services assists students, parents, and college employees to provide access to our programs, services and activities.
-We work with students with disabilities and Century College officials to resolve questions of "reasonable accommodation" and other issues related to the College's compliance with disability laws.
+Access Center / Disability Services assists students and community members to provide access to our programs, services and activities.
+We work with students with disabilities and Century College officials to resolve questions of “reasonable accommodation” and other issues related to the College’s compliance with disability laws.

 Requesting Interpreter Services

 If you are requesting interpreter services for any event or specific class at Century College, please fill out a form requesting interpreter services (a minimum of ten days before the event or class) so Disability Services can locate an interpreter.
-Return the form to Melissa Traxler or fax to 651-779-5831.
+Email the form to the Access Center or fax to 651-779-5831.

 Disability Services Information